timmcmichael/skimpy-oop/chapter-6-loops/scripts/youtube_desc - Ch 6.md

 In this video, I rant about how terrible you are if you use break and continue startments, then proceed to show you how to use them.
 Break out of a loop early, or skip the rest of the loop and start the next iteration.
 It's like a get-out-of-jail-free card for loops.
 Only, instead of passing go and collecting $200, you'll just drive your instructor crazy--and it's tough to put a price on that.

 0:00 Intro
-1:12 Loop Basics
-4:31 Definite and Indefinite Loops
-7:08 Counters and Control Variables
+1:12 Save a Baby Jedi!
+4:17 break and continue
+7:55 "Infinite" Loops with break Statements
+10:21 Pure Evil
+12:42 Conclusion
 ----

 This video is part my course materials for CIS150AB at EMCC, and it's intended to accompany a free eBook: https://timmcmichael.github.io/skimpy-oop/index.html